How (Not) to Build a Business.

 Is Dropping Projects Always a Sign of Contrapreneurship?

-I have these thoughts about serial entrepreneurs also because I recently had some online chats with good examples.
-Namely, with people who are successfully developing their businesses after their PhD, Alican Noyan, and Lindy Ledohowski.
-I felt that in both these cases, the secret behind their success was that, they do exactly the opposite of what serial entrepreneurs do.
-Namely, they build upon the knowledge acquired over the lifetime.
+Examples of people who are successfully developing their businesses after their PhD, Alican Noyan, and Lindy Ledohowski.
+In both these cases, the secret behind their success is that, they do exactly the opposite of what serial entrepreneurs do.
+Namely, they build upon the knowledge acquired over their lifetime.

 Then, he integrated this new expertise with what he knew before and offered new services to his contacts from the academic world.
 And that’s how his business started.
-From what I know, Alican is now exploring new venues.
+Alican is now exploring new venues.
 He divides his time between short-term projects and more exploratory, long-term projects that might potentially lead to new startups.

 So, How Not to Build a Business?